 Add to Project Add an automation script to the current project in the Project Manager.
 The script is automatically placed in the project's Automation Scripts folder.
 Save Save an automation script (.tas) in a folder on a local or network drive. ₩Run Run an automation script before scheduling it.
-The script executes once an the execution log is displayed in the Log window.
-Resolve any problems th cause activities to fail, or disable failed activities before scheduling the scription.
+The script executes once and the execution log is displayed in the Log window.
+Resolve any problems that cause activities to fail, or disable failed activities before scheduling the script.
 Tips: Press F5 to run the automation script.
 To view the script log, select the Log tab or select View Output.
-Publish Publish script to Toad Intelligence Central.
 Schedule Schedule an automation script in the Job Manager.
 You can schedule a script to execute once or to run periodically at a defined interval.
-See "Execute and Schedule Automation Scripts" on page 94 for more information.
+See "Execute and Schedule Automation Scripts" on page 86 for more information.